cooper/evented-database/FORMAT.md

 ## The value table

-The value table (values) stores the actual values and their identifiers.
+The value table (dvalues) stores the actual values and their identifiers.
 It also stores the type of the value.

 ```